awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-kinesis-analytics-destination.md

 # \(Optional\) Step 6: Save SQL Query Results<a name="event-publishing-kinesis-analytics-destination"></a>

-You can set up your Amazon Kinesis Data Analytics application to write the output of your SQL queries to an Amazon Kinesis Firehose delivery stream\.
-To do so, you must create another Kinesis Firehose delivery stream because you cannot use the same delivery stream as both the source and destination of an Amazon Kinesis Data Analytics application\.
-As with any Kinesis Firehose delivery stream, you can choose Amazon Simple Storage Service \(Amazon S3\), Amazon Elasticsearch Service, or Amazon Redshift as the destination\.
+You can set up your Amazon Kinesis Data Analytics application to write the output of your SQL queries to an Amazon Kinesis Data Firehose delivery stream\.
+To do so, you must create another Kinesis Data Firehose delivery stream because you cannot use the same delivery stream as both the source and destination of an Amazon Kinesis Data Analytics application\.
+As with any Kinesis Data Firehose delivery stream, you can choose Amazon Simple Storage Service \(Amazon S3\), Amazon Elasticsearch Service, or Amazon Redshift as the destination\.

-The following procedure shows how to configure Amazon Kinesis Data Analytics to save SQL query results in JSON format to a Kinesis Firehose delivery stream that writes the data to Amazon S3\.
+The following procedure shows how to configure Amazon Kinesis Data Analytics to save SQL query results in JSON format to a Kinesis Data Firehose delivery stream that writes the data to Amazon S3\.
 Then you run a SQL query and access the saved data\.

 **To save the results of SQL queries to Amazon S3**

-1. Set up a new Kinesis Firehose stream that uses Amazon S3 as the destination\.
-It is the same procedure as [Step 1: Create a Kinesis Firehose Delivery Stream](event-publishing-kinesis-analytics-firehose-stream.md)\.
+1. Set up a new Kinesis Data Firehose stream that uses Amazon S3 as the destination\.
+It is the same procedure as [Step 1: Create a Kinesis Data Firehose Delivery Stream](event-publishing-kinesis-analytics-firehose-stream.md)\.

 1. Go to the [Amazon Kinesis Data Analytics console](https://console.aws.amazon.com/kinesisanalytics), choose the arrow next to your application, and then choose **Application details**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/event_publishing_tutorial_kinesis_analytics_expand_app.png)